How much does a funeral cost in NSW? (2026 guide)

 Corporate vs independent funeral directors: who charges more and why

-Choose direct cremation.
+Direct cremation versus burial.
 The gap between direct cremation ($1,900 to $4,000 at most providers) and a traditional burial with cemetery fees ($10,000 to $25,000+) is substantial.

-Use the bank funeral exception.
-Most major Australian banks will pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+The bank funeral exception.
+Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+See paying for the funeral before probate.

 Related information